Crypto players welcome tax move for legitimising bets on risky assets, even as law awaits | Business

 ''India is finally on the path to legitimising the crypto sector in India,'' Nischal Shetty, founder and chief executive of crypto exchange WazirX, said.

-''Prima facie, it seems digital currencies will be taxed akin to speculative income at 30 per cent flat on a gross basis.

-''Further, the introduction of TDS (tax deducted at source) on cryptotransfers will enable the government to better monitor crypto transactions,'' Amit Singhania, partner at Shardul Amarchand Mangaldas & Co, said in a statement.
+''The introduction of TDS (tax deducted at source) on crypto-transfers will enable the government to better monitor crypto transactions,'' Amit Singhania, partner at Shardul Amarchand Mangaldas & Co, said in a statement.

 However, Pranay Bhatia, partner and leader for tax and regulatory services at the consultancy firm BDO India, seemed to have differing views, saying tracking such transactions in the absence of a central regulator might be challenging.